-22. Open School Doors Type of the Inspiring practice Existing practices, activities or programmes promoting fostering the education of disadvantaged learners, including through supporting educational staff in addressing diversity, and reinforcing diversity among education staff.
-Name of the Project Open School Doors Leading Organization Technische Universität Dresden Contact details Thomas Köhler (TUD) thomas.koehler@tu-dresden.de Eszter Salamon eszter.salamon@esha.org Characteristics Aims and objectives The general purpose of this project is to reduce disparities in learning outcomes affecting learners from disadvantaged backgrounds especially migrants and refugees.
+22. Open School Dools Type of the Inspiring practice Existing practices, activities or programmes promoting fostering the education of disadvantaged learners, including through supporting educational staff in addressing diversity, and reinforcing diversity among education staff.
+Title of the Project Open School Doors Leading Organization Technische Universität Dresden Contact details Thomas Köhler (TUD) thomas.koehler@tu-dresden.de Eszter Salamon eszter.salamon@esha.org Characteristics Aims and objectives The general purpose of this project is to reduce disparities in learning outcomes affecting learners from disadvantaged backgrounds especially migrants and refugees.
 More specific aims are the following: (i) OSD tries to inspire and motivate teachers and school leaders for cooperating with parents with a migrant background and creating constructive and sustainable partnerships with them. (ii) To train teachers and school principals, so that they acquire positive mindsets and skills that will enable parents' motivation to get also engaged in schooling.
 Target groups with focus on inclusion The primary target group is migrants and refugees, but all benefit from it.
+Languages Teacher training: English, German, Greek Resources for parents: English, German, Greek, Arabic, Turkish, Serbian, Hungarian Duration As a project 2017-2020, but ongoing Resources MOOC, props to deliver the training, smartphones or tablets, commitment, time

+Context

-Languages Teacher training: English, German, Greek Resources for parents: English, German, Greek, Arabic, Turkish, Serbian, Hungarian Duration As a project 2017-2020, but ongoing Resources MOOC, props to deliver the training, smartphones or tablets, commitment, time Context Context The programme was developed to support schools' response to the influx of migrants that was especially demanding during the refugee crisis in 2015-16 when Western European schools also experiences a major increase in the number of Eastern European students.
+Context The programme was developed to support schools' response to the influx of migrants that was especially demanding during the refugee crisis in 2015-16 when Western European schools also experiences a major increase in the number of Eastern European students.
 The project was developed as a joint effort of British, Greek and German national partners and an international NGO.

+Intervention

 Teacher training is the core of this project that requires participation at training sessions as well as research and implementation activities outside the training classroom.
 The main areas of training are self-reflection and -exploration to understand the level of openness, knowledge of other cultures and hidden biases, and activities aiming at mapping and understanding parents from other cultural backgrounds.
 The training also put a large emphasis on digital technology use especially in overcoming language and other communication barriers.

+Results/Impact

 Participating school have been able to support their learners with a mother tongue other than the language of instruction better by having a deeper understanding of differences of culture, offering engagement for all students and families, and utilising digital technology for engaging parents with no or low level of knowledge of the language of instruction.

-Innovation and Success Factors
+Innovation and Success Fact ors

+Identified strong points The strongest element of the training is that it offers a framework for exploration and understanding local realities.
+It is also a success factor that it is based on teachers' self-reflection and exploration.

+Challenges

+Identified problems/obstacles It needs time investment at the training phase, and for best implementation also a trainer, not only the online material.

+Lessons learned